raceup/arduino_imu_telemetry/README.md

 Matlab script to plot and filter the signals.

 ## optimization folder
 Contains a python script that learns, from the caracteristics of the input files, the best dimension for a read/write buffer.
+There are also the input datasets.